Keeping your doors/drawer fronts the same size…

 Determine the overlay you want

-We suggest you go to our downloads section for more information on the term ‘overlay’, but basically it is referring to how much the door ‘lays over’ the opening it is covering.
+We suggest you refer to this image or this video for more information on the term ‘overlay’, but basically it is referring to how much the door ‘lays over’ the opening it is covering.
+See the images below for examples of common overlays/inset configurations.
 Partial overlay leaves a reveal of cabinet showing around the doors and drawers that can be 1” or more.
-Full overlay doors cover the majority of the cabinet face, leaving only ¼ -1/8” of cabinet showing around the doors.
-In this step, your job is to decide if you want the more traditional partial overlay or the more accepted and contemporary full overlay look.
-These images show you the most common overlay option.
+Full overlay doors cover the majority of the cabinet face, leaving only ¼” of cabinet showing around the doors.
+In this step, your job is to decide if you want the more traditional partial overlay or the more accepted and contemporary full overlay look….Or do you want to go with inset?

 Stick with a standard